Sportmans Shores, Oklahoma

 Sportmans Shores is an unincorporated community and census-designated place (CDP) in Mayes County, Oklahoma, United States.
-It was first listed as a CDP prior to the 2020 census.
+It was first listed as a CDP for the 2020 census, with a population of 239.

+Geography

 The CDP is in northeastern Mayes County, on the north shore of the Neosho River at the upstream end of Lake Hudson.
 It is 4 mi by road west of Langley and 11 mi east of Adair.

+According to the U.S. Census Bureau, the Sportmans Shores CDP has an area of 0.34 sqmi, of which 0.28 sqmi are land and 0.06 sqmi, or 17.16%, are water.

 Demographics

+Education

+It is in the Ketchum Public Schools school district.